Mick Mills: International career

+Mills represented England at youth and under-23 levels.

 During the 1972–73 season, England manager Alf Ramsey gave Mills his first international cap in a 1–1 draw with Yugoslavia at Wembley.
 Mills played at right back, a position which became more familiar to him with England than with Ipswich as his career continued.
 His second cap came in 1976 against Wales and he had eleven by the end of the 1977 campaign.

 While his club had finally won a trophy, Mills' international career was in a semi-statuesque state.
 Don Revie had given him a number of games at left back, including the opening qualifiers for the 1978 World Cup (a straightforward 4–1 win for England over Finland, followed by a disappointing 2–0 defeat to Italy) but Mills had to cope with much competition for both full back slots.
 After Revie's departure, successor Ron Greenwood seemed to prefer Liverpool's Phil Neal at right back and Leeds United's Trevor Cherry at left back, with Mills as reserve for both.
-He didn't play in any of the remaining qualifying games, and England failed to reach the finals.
+He did not play in any of the remaining qualifying games, and England failed to reach the finals.
 Mills, however, started to become a regular in the England set-up in 1978 though some confusion continued over his best position as, of the eight internationals during that year, he played six at left back (with Neal on the right) and two at right back (with Cherry down the left).
 Mills sacrificed his place in the final England game of 1978, against Czechoslovakia, when Nottingham Forest right back Viv Anderson was handed his debut, becoming England's first black player.